vatsal-panchal/otp-generator/README.md

 ## Features

 - Generate secure OTPs for authentication or verification purposes.
-- Built using HTML (can be easily extended with JavaScript or backend logic).
+- Built using HTML Css and JavaScript
 - Ready to use as a UI component for login, signup, or two-factor authentication flows.

 ## Getting Started